 Thank you to the Improve Group and to all the community members, partners, and service organizations that helped with the Assessment.

-Click below links to view full 2020 CAP-HC Community Needs Assessment
+Click the links below to view full 2020 CAP-HC Community Needs Assessment